itential/itential-automation-start/README.md

   - [Example Usage](#example-usage)

 ## Overview
-This Javascript Action triggers an IAP automation from within the Github workflow and returns API trigger output variables.
+A Github action that will trigger Itential automations.

 ## Prerequisites
 An Itential account is required to get credentials needed to configure the Github Actions.